muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./Assignment-1/README.md

-Learning Basic JavaScript From freeCodeCamp (FCC) By Building a Role Playing Game.
+- Learning Basic JavaScript From freeCodeCamp (FCC) Project Building a Role Playing Game.
 Name Of Game Is RPG - Dragon Repeller.
+This is a very good practice to learn new things about JavaScript.
+It helps to improve JavaScript skills and to learn more new concepts about the language.